Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Many cited studies use direct GH injections, not the peptides being marketed

 - Subjective improvements (better sleep, mood) are often confused with actual muscle growth.
-Objective body composition tracking with DEXA scans can separate real muscle gains from water retention or subjective feelings—a critical distinction when evaluating any muscle-building intervention.
+Objective body composition tracking with DEXA scans can help separate lean mass changes from water retention—a useful distinction when evaluating any body composition intervention.

 According to systematic reviews of growth hormone research, even when peptides successfully raise GH levels, the muscle-building effects are modest at best in healthy individuals.
-The dramatic transformations often attributed to peptides likely result from:
+Body composition changes often attributed to peptides may also result from:

 - Improved training consistency